prathameshkurunkar7/Notify/README.md

 # Notify

-- This repoistory is for reference purpose only.
+### This repository is for reference purpose only.
+Will look if I can build it again in modern tech stack but for now keeping this for future referencing.